ShinChven/git-addons/README.md

 ## Installation

-Put these commands in your path and make them executable.
+Put these commands or this directory in your `$PATH` and make them executable.

 ## [amend](/amend) the last commit with the current changes.